nkg114mc/sfnnue-intro/docs_en/part2-en.md

 而NNUE的估值函数，只是将最后一步的减法内化到网络计算当中去了。
 -->
 In a Nega-Max search, both sides are max sides.
 When searching for each node, Nega-Max will flip the sign of evaluation scores returned from its child nodes, so that the original maximum value from the child node becomes the minimum value when it reaches this ply.
 Moreover, the evaluation will also be regarded as a Nega-Max search of 0 ply - the evaluation function does not need to search (because the depth to be searched is 0), but the sign flip is still necessary.

-In another words: the evaluation function should output the evaluation score assuming that the current player is the max side.
+In other words: the evaluation function should output the evaluation score assuming that the current player is the max side.
 This "the side who is currently playing chess" is so-called "our side".

 In most chess programs implemented with the traditional approach (alpha-beta search + hand-written evaluation), the sign inversion of evaluation score is done as the following two steps:

-1. First, the evaluation function score the situation of both sides separately.
+1. First, the evaluation function scores the situation of both sides separately.
 Usually this score is a non-negative number.
 2. Compute the between the "own" score minus the "opponent" score as an evaluation score Returns the difference.

 The NNUE evaluation function only internalizes that "subtraction" into the network computation.